 We have arrived at the fifth and final tough question.

 5. How do we measure performance and keep the organization on track?

-Finally, you have to decide how you are going to keep Marketing focused on its role in achieving your objectives and how your will reward its success.
+Finally, you have to decide how you are going to keep Marketing focused on its role in achieving your objectives and how you will reward its success.
 If you are building an optimal marketing organization guide using the Growth School of thought, your marketing objectives should reflect strategic impact.
 You should use revenue- and growth-oriented metrics.
-Suggestions include marketing qualified leads, pipeline contribution and brand relevance.
-If the Productivity School guides your marketing approach, your measures should focus on cost, utilization and productivity.
+Suggestions include marketing qualified leads, pipeline contribution, and brand relevance.
+If the Productivity School guides your marketing approach, your measures should focus on cost, utilization, and productivity.
 Whichever school shapes your marketing, you will have a primary marketing objective and measure and all others metrics should support them.